gavff64/RubyNDS/README.md

 > See more low-level and high-level Ruby-only examples in [examples](./examples/)

 ## What's the purpose?
 I wanted to write homebrew apps for the DSi using a favorable language.
-And since I don't really know C, I wanted to avoid having an LLM create an entire framework for me.
+And since I don't really know any C, I wanted to avoid having an LLM create an entire framework for me.
 Not only is that pretty lame, but I learn nothing in the process as the majority of the hard work is done.

 So the goal is that the C layer only exists as primitive bindings, and both Ruby API layers are self-made.
 The high-level Ruby API being a conglomeration of mrbgems that wrap one or more low-level Ruby API calls into much more idiomatic Ruby methods.